-Many doctors recommend only psychotherapy for elderly patients with mild depression because antidepressants do not seem to add much benefit for these patients.
-In many older patients, a regular exercise program may be sufficient to improve mood.
-The use of antidepressants in the elderly is problematic:
+Many doctors recommend only psychotherapy for older people with mild depression because antidepressants do not seem to add much benefit for these people.
+In many older people, a regular exercise program may be sufficient to improve mood.
+The use of antidepressants in older adults is problematic:

 - Tricyclics are as effective as and less expensive than SSRIs, but they have more side effects.
 Specifically, they pose a higher risk for adverse effects on the heart and possibly the lungs.
 They also increase the risk for falling.
 (The older tricyclics, such as amitriptyline and imipramine, have other severe side effects in older adults.)

 - SSRIs have fewer side effects than tricyclics.
 However, SSRIs may not pose any lower risk for falls than the older tricyclic antidepressants.
 In addition, researchers are investigating whether SSRIs are associated with an increased rate of osteoporosis ("thin bones") and hip fractures in older adults.